 Grants at Eastern New Mexico University are overseen by two separate offices.
 The Office of Grant and Contract Management provides the University with a variety of services in the preparation of external grants.
 The Office of the Vice President for Academic Affairs oversees internal grants such as Internal Research or Instructional Development grants.

 The Office of Grant and Contract Management assists faculty and staff in all aspects of producing grant proposals.
 Staff members can assist you in preparing and producing proposals, including locating funding sources, formulating budgets, providing clerical assistance, obtaining administrative approval, and duplicating and mailing the final product.

 For each external grant proposal, the project director must submit both a Budget Approval Form and a Grant Approval Form to the coordinator of grant activities.
 These forms can be accessed by University staff and faculty through the myENMU Portal.

 Internal Research Grants

 The Office of the Vice President for Academic Affairs solicits internal research proposals from tenure-track faculty members with terminal degrees.
 The proposals are reviewed by the Research and Faculty Development Committee which is appointed by the Faculty Senate.
 The committee calls for proposals and recommends awards twice a year; once in the fall for new faculty and again in the spring for all faculty.
-The call for proposals will appear in the Monday Memo and will be sent to all eligible faculty via email.
+The call for proposals will appear in the Greyhound Gazette and will be sent to all eligible faculty via email.

 Instructional Development Grants